-The last meeting, she asked me if I wanted to stay or leave.
+At the last meeting, she asked me if I wanted to stay or leave.
 I told her that I THOUGHT I wanted to leave, but I was wavering.
-She said the most relieving thing ever, she said, “It’s okay.
+She said the most relieving thing ever.
+She said, “It’s okay.
 You’re not ready.
 You can decide at any time, you’re just not ready yet.”
-She let me know that just because I wasn’t leaving RIGHT NOW, that there was still hope, still help.
+She let me know that just because I wasn’t leaving RIGHT NOW, there was still hope, still help.

 Definitely, positively, find someone who knows about domestic violence to talk with you.
 I don’t mean someone in your same situation – I’m not suggesting commiseration!

 The two counselors I’ve talked to face-to-face have benefited me.
-I don’t know if the counselor who benefits you the most will be a *free one at the department of social services.
-You may have to do some searching to find a knowledgeable counselor with whom you can create a trusting environment and rapport.
+I don’t know if the counselor who benefits you the most will be a *free one at the Department of Social Services.
+You may have to do some searching to find a counselor knowledgeable about domestic violence with whom you can create a trusting environment and rapport.
 Finding that person is well worth your effort.

 If your abuser is completely controlling of your time, or if you feel you have absolutely no way to pay for counseling, then you can start by calling a hotline.
-The trained volunteers on the hotlines can help you make a plan to get to counseling, face-to-face with a person who can help you.
+The trained volunteers on the hotlines can help you make a plan to get some sort of counseling from a person qualified to help you.

 Remember that movie with Julia Roberts in which her husband was so controlling that he moved her out onto an island because he knew she was afraid of water?
-Anyway, she made an excuse to go into town a couple times a week; but instead of doing what she had told him, she went to the YWCA and took swimming lessons.
+She made an excuse to go into town a couple of times a week; but instead of doing what she had told him, she went to the YWCA and took swimming lessons.

 During a boat ride with her husband, she “fell” into the water, faked her death, and escaped him.
 For a while, anyway.
 Your plan may not be THAT dramatic, although it may FEEL that dramatic when you put it into action.